rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 ### Sin

-The second great evil (after death) of mankind.
+The second great evil (after death) is sin.
-Sin entered the world and led to near complete corruption of mankind.. only Noah was redeemable.
+Sin entered the world and led to a near complete corruption of mankind where only Noah was saved.

-Logismoi, thoughts, dark/evil thoughts
+!!! quote "Genesis 4:6-7"
+    And the LORD said unto Cain, Why art thou wroth? and why is thy countenance fallen?
+If thou doest well, shalt thou not be accepted? and if thou doest not well, **sin lieth at the door**.
+And unto thee shall be his desire, and thou shalt rule over him.

-these are demons at the door, sometimes knocking, sometimes testing if the door is locked -- will you entertain those thoughts?
+To be clear, these are demons at the door (of our heart), sometimes knocking, sometimes testing if the door is locked -- will we entertain those thoughts?
+God allows sin, allows these demons to tempt, all in order to lead us to redemption.

+The Greek word for these dark and evil thoughts is [logismoi](https://orthodoxwiki.org/Logismoi).
+We experience this routinely.
-This part of our fallen nature.
-And only through Christ can we overcome.
+This is part of our fallen nature.
+What starts as a simple interaction with a demon leads to our willful participation, producing passions and obsessions, inevitably to death (murder, suicide, castration, etc) -- such is the nature of sin.
+Only through Christ can we overcome.